jae-finger/jae-finger/README.md

-### Hi!:bowtie: You found my github!
+### Hi! :mechanical_arm: You found my github!

-I'm a data scientist focused on biology, education, and health.
-I have a masters in evolutionary ecology & am aLambda school alumnus.
+I'm a data scientist focused on biology, education, and health as well as a Lambda school alumnus.

 For a better look at my projects, check out my [portfolio](https://jae-finger.github.io/)!